Elgg/Elgg/docs/guides/routing.rst

 ============

-To handle all URLs that begin with a particular segment, you can register a function to act as a **page handler**.
+To handle all URLs that begin with a particular segment, you can register a function to act as a :doc:`/guides/pagehandler`.
 When the handler is called, the initial segment is removed and the remaining segments array is passed in as the first argument.

 The following code registers a page handler for "blog" URLs and shows how one might route